hammad25/the-boutique-hotel/README.md

 * [Live link](https://the-boutique-hotel.herokuapp.com/) of the project

 ## Project Overview
 In this project I have created a hotel bookings management system that links to a spreadsheet.
 The user operating the system can create a booking by entering inputs of the client for whom the booking is made.
-The system ensures correct data is entered within each input by rasising an error if incorrect data or format is entered.
-The system also generates a total cost to stay at the hotel based on the type of room selected, the number of nights and people.
-Finallythe system than generates a booking ID for each client and adds it to the spreadsheet.
+The system ensures correct data is entered within each input by raising an error if incorrect data or format is entered.
+The system also generates a total cost of stay at the hotel based on the type of room selected, the number of nights and number of guests.
+Finally the system than generates a booking ID for each client and adds it to the spreadsheet.
 The user can also fetch all bookings to be displayed altogether or display each booking by entering a specific booking ID.

 ## Table of contents:
 * [**The Boutique Hotel**](#the-boutique-hotel)